omni-ai-npu/omni-ai-npu.github.io/_posts/2016-02-27-opnfv-parser.md

 In the early MANO GS, and later on specs, [OASIS TOSCA](https://www.oasis-open.org/committees/tc_home.php?wg_abbrev=tosca) and [YANG](https://tools.ietf.org/html/rfc6020) are the most commonly used format.
 There are also cases that people might use [Apache Brooklyn](https://brooklyn.apache.org/) as an NFV Orchestrator and therefore [OASIS CAMP](https://www.oasis-open.org/committees/tc_home.php?wg_abbrev=camp) will be used to format the descriptor, and this, also cannot be understand by OPNFV platform, which integrates OpenStack that uses Heat for IaaS Orchestration.

 This is where Parser proposal formed from, that a deployment template translation tool is needed for NFV operators to deploy their services on OPNFV in a simple and agile way.
-The translation output endpoint would be targeting Heat Orchestration Template, while TOSCA serves as the intermediate template format since I found that Heat-Translator project in OpenStack already taking care of tosca2heat translation.

-I still remember it took two months of discussion to have Parser approved as an incubated project by the TSC, and during that review period I got great comments from the community, many of which came from operators that had real work experiences.
+#### Parser Overview

-#### Parser In Brahmaputra
+In Parser, The translation output endpoint would be targeting Heat Orchestration Template, while TOSCA serves as the intermediate template format since I found that Heat-Translator project in OpenStack already taking care of tosca2heat translation, and the input would be any template that Parser supports.

-In Parser we delivered three parts of work in OPNFV B Release: tosca2heat, yang2tosca, and keyword analysis document.
+Currently Parser has three modules: tosca2heat, yang2tosca, and keyword analysis document.
 The overall architecture of the project is shown as follow:

 ![Parser Architecture](https://raw.githubusercontent.com/hannibalhuang/hannibalhuang.github.io/master/image/parser-arch.PNG)